 Building a foundation for success

-Our 3-day-a-week, multi-year after-school program for at-risk Paint Club graduates in 7th, 8th and 9th grades that prepares the students for success in high school.
+Our 3-day/week, multi-year after-school program for at-risk Paint Club graduates in 7th, 8th and 9th grades.
 COLOR Club offers academic supports and career exposure and life-skills workshops designed to help students plan and prepare for a rewarding future.
 On Saturdays, students continue to develop their work-readiness and leadership skills as they paint alongside corporate volunteers at Paint Club sites and underserved community facilities.

 Preparing for college + career